-This audit has been conducted for the first time in the college.
+This audit already has been conducted in 2018-19 for the first time in the college.
+This green audit 2020-21 is mainly to check the implementation of energy conservation techniques which are suggested in previous green Audit Report 2018-19.
+Since last two years college has been trying to fulfill recommendations.
 The audit procedure tried to meet the terms of International Standards of Internal Auditing.
 In our decision, sufficient and appropriate audit procedures were completed and evidence gathered to support the precision of the conclusions reached and contained in this report.
 The conclusions are based on a comparison of the situations as they existed at the time of the audit.